JamesCompton76/BigQuery_dataform_citibike/README.md

 This pipeline is divided into three distinct layers:
 1. **Sources:** Declarations mapping to the raw BigQuery public datasets (`citibike_trips` and `citibike_stations`).
 2. **Facts (`fct_customer_monthly_activity`):** A cleansed, aggregated table tracking monthly trip counts, durations, and lifetime boundaries per unique customer surrogate key.
 3. **Marts:** Business-facing tables identifying overall monthly churn and segmenting that churn by demographic cohorts (Gender).
+These tables are tagged with `["monthly"]` for targeted execution during orchestration.

 **A Note on Source Declarations & Visual Lineage:**
 While Dataform natively supports declaring multiple sources in a single `sources.js` file (which compiles perfectly), local DAG visualizers (like VS Code extensions) often fail to parse `.js` files when rendering the dependency graph.
 To ensure the raw source tables are accurately reflected in the visual lineage map, the sources in this repository are intentionally declared using individual `.sqlx` files.